Trtox/graph_visualizer/README.md

 # Graph Visualizer

-Originally implemented as a part of JetBrains Internship Application Test Task.

 ## General

 This project is a Kotlin-based GUI application for visualizing and interacting with directed graphs using JavaFX.
 Users can define graphs through a text input area where edges are specified, and toggle vertex states (enabled/disabled).
 The diagram updates automatically in real-time, ensuring an interactive and responsive experience even with large graphs.